African Vacation Safaris | African Safaris | Uganda Safaris | Rwanda | Kenya | Tanzania

 Explore Pilanesberg National Park

-One of the most easily accessible wildlife destinations in the nation is Pilanesberg National Park, which is roughly two hours’ drive from Johannesburg.
 Located inside the crater of an extinct volcano, this game park features a man-made lake that many different animals use as a drinking hole, making it simple to spot species like lions, rhinos, leopards, and elephants while you’re there.
-This park can be visited during your day trips in South Africa with African Vacation Safari guides due to its small size.

-Trek the breathtaking Drakensberg Mountain
+Trek the breathtaking Drakensberg Mountains.

 The Drakensberg region near the eastern coast is home to South Africa’s highest mountain ranges, which are made up of sandy-stone cliffs, deep valleys, and green, rugged peaks.
 This mountain range offers a variety of walks and hikes, from easy strolls to strenuous hikes that need several days to complete.
-The Rainbow Gorge route, the Chain Ladders Hike, the Giants cap trail, the Cathedral Peak, and the Ploughman’s Cup are some of the well-traveled paths on these mountain ranges with African Vacation Safaris .

-Explore Robben Island
+Explore Robben Island on South African safaris

 Explore the city of Durban

 Enjoying the stunning beaches, which offer miles of the golden coastline, is one of the most fascinating things you can do while visiting Durban, one of the largest cities in South Africa.
-Both Ushaka Marine World and the Durban Botanical Gardens are open for visits.
-Furthermore, this is an excellent starting point, particularly for day trips to Isimangaliso National Park and Hluhluwe Game Reserve.

 Enjoy surfing adventure on Jeffrey’s Bay

-The fact that South Africa is surrounded by two enormous bodies of water—the Atlantic and Indian Oceans—makes it unique in its own right.
 These two provide excellent surfing conditions, and the greatest place to go surfing is Jeffrey’s Bay, which is located near Port Elizabeth on the south coast.
 It offers the best surfing conditions with its large waves and numerous breaks.

 Visit Namaqualand and Namaqua National Park.